ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ICoverageBoundsLatLine.rst

 ICoverageBoundsLatLine
 ======================

-.. py:class:: ICoverageBoundsLatLine
+.. py:class:: ansys.stk.core.stkobjects.ICoverageBoundsLatLine

    ICoverageBounds

    Latitude Line: Create a set of points along a single latitude line, useful when the coverage is only expected to vary with longitude.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ICoverageBoundsLatLine

 Overview
 --------